-Failure-to-thrive is caused by a blend of issues.
-It can be a different for each person.
+Failure-to-thrive is caused by more than one problem.
+It is not the same for each person.
 Chronic health problems often play a role.

-For example, mental health problems can make it hard for some to have a proper diet.
-A poor diet can then make the chronic condition and overall health worse.
+For example, mental health problems can make it hard for some people to eat well.
+This can make a chronic health problem and overall health worse.

 - Physical or cognitive limits

 |Copyright © Nucleus Medical Media, Inc.|

 - Being more tired than usual

 - Feelings of depression